Broken Bone Injury Settlements in Poughkeepsie, NY

 Broken Bones in Poughkeepsie Car Accidents

-According to current data from DutchessNY.gov’s Lower Hudson Overview, 25.9% of all lower Hudson Valley injury crashes take place in or around the city of Poughkeepsie in Dutchess County.
+According to current data from DutchessNY.gov’s Lower Hudson Overview, 25.9% of all lower Hudson Valley injury crashes take place in or around the city of Poughkeepsie.
 This clearly reveals that driving in and around Poughkeepsie is particularly dangerous.

 Any bone can break during an accident depending on the severity of force applied to it.
 However, car accident-related injuries most commonly occur to the following bones: